How to Choose a Time Clock

 1. Time clock machines

 The traditional time clock.
-Machines with a clock face and mechanism to print a time stamp onto a paper time card.
+Machines with a clock face and mechanism to print a timestamp onto a paper time card.
 They stand alone with no need for software or network connections.

 Here are a few types...